-Results were recorded for 132 monthly samples at eleven (11) dust gauges out of a possible total of 132.
-All results were obtained with acceptable levels of contamination from other sources, including bird droppings, vegetation, a summary of the results is presented in Table 9.
+Results were recorded for 120 monthly samples at ten (10) dust gauges out of a possible total of 120.
+Results were generally obtained with acceptable levels of contamination from other sources, such as insects, bird droppings and vegetation.
+A summary of the results is presented in Table 7.

-All gauges were in compliance with the Donaldson Air Quality Management Plan, with annual average insoluble solid results for each gauge below the criteria of 4g/m2/month.
-Results are displayed in Table 9.
-Results are generally similar to or slightly higher than the previous year's results however; they indicate no major increase in dust emissions.
+All gauges were in compliance with the Donaldson Air Quality Management Plan, with annual average insoluble solid results for each gauge below the criteria of $4g/m^2/month$ .
+Results are generally similar to or slightly higher than the previous year's results and indicate no major increase in dust emissions.